andreipetrascu/train-agency/README.md

 # train-agency

 Application description:

-Develop (analyze, design, implement) a desktop application that can be used by a train ticket booking agency.
+Desktop application that can be used by a train ticket booking agency.
 The application will have 3 types of users: passenger, employee and administrator.

 Passenger users can perform the following operations without authentication: